oaltawil/How-to-use-PSF/README.md

 Here are some common examples where you can find the Package Support Framework useful:

 - Your app can't find some DLLs when launched.
 You may need to set your current working directory.
-You can learn about the required current working directory in the original shortcut before you converted to MSIX.
 - The app writes into the install folder.
 You will typically see it by "Access Denied" errors in Process Monitor.
 - Your app needs to pass parameters to the executable on launch.
-You can learn more how PSF can help by going here and learn more about the available configurations here.